cogentcore/core/xyz/physics/README.md

 # XYZ Physics Engine

-This `physics` engine is a scenegraph-based physics simulator for creating virtual environments.
-It provides a `Body` for
+This `physics` engine is a scenegraph-based 3D physics simulator for creating virtual environments.
+It provides a `Body` node for rigid body physics, along with some basic geometrical shapes thereof.
+The `physics` scene contains just the bare physics bodies and other elements, which can be updated independent of any visualization.

+Currently, it provides collision detection and basic forward Euler physics updating, but it does not yet compute any forces for the interactions among the bodies.
 Ultimately we hope to figure out how the [Bullet](https://github.com/bulletphysics/bullet3) system works and get that running here, in a clean and simple implementation.

 Incrementally, we will start with a basic explicitly driven form of physics that is sufficient to get started, and build from there.

-The [world](world) visualization is made using [GoKi](https://github.com/goki/ki) based trees (groups, bodies, joints).

-Rendering can *optionally* be performed using corresponding 3D renders in the `xyz` 3D rendering framework in the [Cogent Core](https://cogentcore.org/core) GUI framework, using an `epev.View` object that sync's the two.

-We also use the full-featured `math32` math / matrix library (adapted from the `g3n` 3D game environment package).
+The [world](world) visualization sub-package generates an [xyz](../xyz) 3D scenegraph based on the physics bodies, and updates this visualization efficiently as the physics is updated.  [world2d](world2d) provides a 2D projection of the 3D physics world, using corresponding SVG nodes.
+This can provide simpler representations for map-like layouts etc.

 # Organizing the World